lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 Improving the script
 ====================

-..  container:: justify

 Let us improve the input script and perform slightly more advanced operations, such as imposing a specific initial positions to the atoms, and restarting the simulation from a previously saved configuration.

 Control the initial atom positions
 ----------------------------------

-..  container:: justify

 Create a new folder next to *my-first-input/*, and call it *improved-input/*.
 Then, create a new input file within *improved-input/* and call it *input.min.lammps*.

-..  container:: justify

 Similarly to what has been done previously, copy the following lines into *input.min.lammps*:

 ..  code-block:: lammps